owise1/ic-js/readme.md

 // this is a comment
 // append _ to begin perspective id _04916228003157dcfa0dea185fd03906a7e379e6b41a2c00c8e8200a6dc9c497cea0053387a1194d526b48d9f3f5f8448080aca756de8351c2589dc4a9a881014b
-// what we're tagging has no special character things i love
+// what we're tagging leads with no special character things to know about .ic format
-// "yes" tag
-+warmth,1620150217594
-+my family
++leading plus means "yes"
++tags can be timestamped by appending comma then js time,1620150217594
-// "no" tag
+// leading minus means "no"
--trump
+-harms hippos
 // when you want to switch to a new tag trump
 +huckster
 // and go back again nbd
-things i love
-+good bread
+things to know about .ic format
++super flexible
 // _ will begin another perspective (no id necessary) _ things i love
-+shots
++oatmeal raisin cookies
 +bats wings
 -puppy dogs